AmritPatel/buildtoolWiki/BuildConstants.md

 ## Enums
 The enums generated represent the full range of enabled build configurations, so that you can use them to easily test which configuration is active.

-The default value for each of these is `None`, which is why this is also a reserved word that is not allowed to be used as a Release Type or Distribution name.
+The default value for each of these is `None`, which is why it's also a reserved word that is not allowed to be used as a Release Type or Distribution name.

 * `public enum ReleaseType`
 * `public enum Platform`